anilmainali/SoftwareTesting/Static-Testing.md

 - REVIEW
 A review is a systematic examanation of a document by one or more people with the aim of finding and removing errors.
+Reviews can be used to test anything that is written or typed;this can include documents such as

+- Requirement specifications